23 Funny Poems That Will Perk Up Your Day

 Any load does for me!

-Learn more quirks of the camel with the rest of the poem, here, and read more from Carryl with Works of Charles Edward Carryl.
+Learn more quirks of the camel with the rest of the poem here.
 And if you love funny poems, you’ll get a kick out of the funniest books of all time.

 Have you ever seen a sheet on a river bed?